RyanO97/stageBotSmash/README.md

 The set of competitive stages is arbitrary.
 I started collecting data based on stages used in competitions at the current time as well as alternative stages that game fans use.
 In the event an actual game tournament introduces a new stage aside from the existing stage the data has, data collection for said stage will be considered

 # What video game(s) are you recording data for?
 Current data is collected and synthesized using a copy of Super Smash Bros.
 Ultimate for the Nintendo Switch.
-In theory, other variations of this bot can use data for other video games if develoeprs accommodate their own data collection methods, an in-house algorithm for their data, and the proper json data sources for the commands to use.
+In theory, other variations of this bot can use data for other video games if developers accommodate their own data collection methods, an in-house algorithm for their data, and the proper json data sources for the commands to use.

 # More questions, or bug reporting?
 Please feel free to contact the developer via email or discord